Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The SM signal strength is measured using a profile likelihood test statistic~\cite{Cowan:2010js}, with systematic uncertainties treated as nuisance parameters $\theta$ in a frequentist approach~\cite{ATL-PHYS-PUB-2011-011}.
 The effect of variations in $\theta$ on the shape of the BDT classifier output distribution for the \HH signal and for background processes is incorporated into the ML fit using the technique described in Ref.~\cite{Conway:2011in}.
 Statistical uncertainties in these distributions are also taken into account using the approach detailed in Ref.~\cite{Conway:2011in}.
 The likelihood ratio $q_{\mu}$ for a fixed ``test'' signal strength value $\mu$ is \begin{linenomath}

 \end{linenomath} where $\hat{\mu}$ and $\hat{\theta}$ are the signal strength and nuisance parameter values that give the maximum value of the likelihood function $\mathcal{L}$ for the given set of data (requiring $\hat{\mu} \geq 0$), and $\hat{\theta}_{\mu}$ is the set of $\theta$ values which maximize $\mathcal{L}$ for the fixed $\mu$.
 The 95\% confidence level (\CL) upper limit for $\mu$ is obtained using the \CLs criterion~\cite{Junk:1999kv,Read:2002hq}, with $q_{\mu}$ set to $0$ when $\mu < \hat{\mu}$.
 The probabilities to observe a given value of the likelihood ratio $q_{\mu}$ under the signal-plus-background and background-only hypotheses are computed using the asymptotic approximation from Ref.~\cite{Cowan:2010js}.
-The limits on $\mu$ obtained using the asymptotic approximation, with all seven search categories and the two CRs for the $\PW\PZ$ and $\PZ\PZ$ backgrounds fit simultaneously, match the limits obtained with toy MC experiments~\cite{ATL-PHYS-PUB-2011-011} within 10\%.
+The limits on $\mu$ obtained using the asymptotic approximation, match the limits obtained with toy MC experiments~\cite{ATL-PHYS-PUB-2011-011} within 10\%.
 The SM coupling strength modifiers and the cross sections for the various \HH production hypotheses are measured by scanning the likelihood ratio $q_{\mu}$ as a function of $\mu$.
 Theoretical and experimental uncertainties affecting the signal and background yields or the shape of the BDT classifier output distributions may be correlated or uncorrelated across different years, search categories, and BDT output bins, as described in Section~\ref{sec:systematicUncertainties}.

-The fits to all BDT output distributions in the data are consistent with the SM background prediction in all search categories, within statistical and systematic uncertainties.
-Distributions in the output of the BDT classifier for SM nonresonant \HH production in the seven search categories are shown in Figs.~\ref{fig:postfitPlots1} and~\ref{fig:postfitPlots2}.
-The data excess in the rightmost bin of the BDT classifier output distribution for the \threeLeptonZeroTau category is not statistically significant: 11 events are observed in this bin, while $5.2 \pm 0.7$ are expected from background processes, amounting to a local significance of about 1.7 standard deviations.